-Hailing from Newcastle Upon Tyne in the North East of England Kylver is made up of Drummer Barry Micheson, Bassist James Bowmaker, Guitarist Jonny Scott and Organist Neil Elliot.
+Hailing from Newcastle Upon Tyne in the North East of England Kylver is made up of Drummer Barry Micheson, Bassist James Bowmaker, Guitarist Jonny Scott and keys player James Hill.
 The band released their first album ‘The Mountain Ghost’ on the 21st of May 2015; a forty-minute long concept album consisting of four tracks that follow the fictitious tale of a spirit who inflicts torment on the residents of a village that lies in the shadow of his mountainous home.
 The success of this first self released album lead the band to be nominated in the ‘Limelight’ (best newcomer) category of the 2016 Progressive Music Awards.

 “The Mountain Ghost by the UK’s Kylver is one of those rare albums that not only are you shocked when the 40 minutes are done “already,” but when you start playing it again, you think “wow it really was as great as I thought it was last time I listened.” – Rob Pociluk, Progressive Music Planet, July 2015

 Following the release of ‘The Mountain Ghost’ and not content with just kicking round the doors of their home city, Kylver ventured further afield, playing in front of audiences in Glasgow, Edinburgh, London, Sheffield and Manchester.
 With their live shows gaining them more positive feedback from the underground music reviewers.